pjuan4603/data_prep/README.md

-## Data pre-processing for Amazon datasets
+## Data pre-processing for Yelp datasets
 These are the code used for preprocessing the data from Yelp datasets
 ### Python codes: